-what to expect traveling in china: China is a crazy, beautiful and shocking place.
+What to expect traveling in china: China is a crazy, beautiful and shocking place.
 Many of us feel familiar with Asia and even Chinese culture.
 Especially as backpackers/ travellers as so many of us have visited the well trodden nations in the South East of the region.
 In the west we also have many China towns and have experienced the food and culture up close on many occasion.
 Despite the discovery that in fact many of these China towns dotted around the globe, that I always considered would offer a watered down and westernised version of china, are in fact quite authentic, China still came as a huge shock to us.
 When visiting it is key to be knowledgeable in China travel health so that you can get the necessary vaccines for a healthy trip.

 Of course.
 Heading to Asia we expected a culture shock and in truth that is also one of the reasons to visit in the first place.
 To get out of our comfort zones and experience a completely different way of life.
 To go to exotic, far flung and confusing places and allow their culture to soak into us.
 But nothing prepared us for the reality of China.
 It’s vast extremes of filth and beauty, harsh rudeness and breathtaking majesty!